The Secret Behind McDonald's Fries

 The Resistance Problem and Endless Chemical Cycle

-- Multiple chemical classes including neonics
+- Adaptation across multiple chemical classes

-- Repeated cycles of resistance and replacement chemicals
+- Repeated cycles of replacement chemicals

-This creates a feedback loop:
+This creates a loop:

-- New pesticide introduced
+- A pesticide is introduced

 - Pests adapt over time

-- Stronger or different chemicals are deployed
+- New or stronger chemicals are used

 What This Means for Your Food